pbo-dpb/PEAT--OEDP/src/assets/note_en.md

 3. Personnel expenditures for individual departments in this tool will differ from those published in the Public Accounts.
 This is due to the redistribution of centralized spending under the Treasury Board of Canada Secretariat (see definition below) for additional information.
 Personnel expenditures for the overall government will match the results published in the Public Accounts.

-## Grouping by similarity

-To help users make relevant comparisons across departments, PBO developed a simple similarity score.
-To create the similarity score the Euclidian distance between each possible pairings of departments was calculated based on the number of FTEs, total expenditures, transfers-to-operating ratio, and its’ capital expenditures-to-operating ratio.
-Each factor was given equal weighting.
-When selecting a department on the [Compare, Similarity](#/compare-similarity--comparer-similarites) page the 4 departments with the combined greatest similarity (least distance) to the selected department are also displayed.

 ## Notes related to the treatment of specific departments

 Due to differences in reporting between disaggregated and aggregated personnel expenditures some departments have been combined or certain years have been excluded: